orchestracities/ngsi-timeseries-api/docs/manuals/admin/installing.md

   [Dandy Developer's chart](https://github.com/DandyDeveloper/charts/tree/master/charts/redis-ha)
 - [QuantumLeap](https://github.com/orchestracities/charts/tree/master/charts/quantumleap)

+## Configuring work queue

+If you use the work queue based configuration, you will need to active two types of QuantumLeap processes:

+- The process that spawns the QuantumLeap API and injects entities on the queue.
+- The process that fetch entities from the queue and injects them asynchronously in the database.

+There are two options to start worker processes inside the QuantumLeap Docker container:

+- To start a Supervisor-managed pool of workers, set the `WQ_WORKERS` environment variable to specify the pool size and override the Docker entry point with: `supervisord -n -c ./wq/supervisord.conf`.
+- To start a single worker without Supervisor, just override the Docker entry point with: `python wq up`.

+You can find an example docker compose [here](https://raw.githubusercontent.com/orchestracities/ngsi-timeseries-api/master/docker/docker-compose.wq.yml).

 ## FIWARE Releases Compatibility

 The current version of QuantumLeap is compatible with any FIWARE release greater than `6.3.1`.
 More info of FIWARE releases can be seen [here](https://github.com/FIWARE/catalogue/releases).

-To check which versions of the Generic Enablers and external dependencies QL is used and tested, checkout the [docker-compose-dev.yml](https://raw.githubusercontent.com/orchestracities/ngsi-timeseries-api/master/docker/docker-compose-dev.yml) file used for the deployment.
+To check which versions of the Generic Enablers and external dependencies QuantumLeap is used and tested, checkout the [docker-compose-dev.yml](https://raw.githubusercontent.com/orchestracities/ngsi-timeseries-api/master/docker/docker-compose-dev.yml) file used for the deployment.